softlion/WheelPicker-Samples/README.md

 - `"* *"`: two wheels, each of the same width, exactly half of the width of the Wheel Picker
 - `"* * *"`: three wheels, each of the same width, exactly one third of the width of the Wheel Picker
 - `"100 2* *"`: three wheels, first has a `100` device pixel width, second is twice the size of the third, and `3*-100=width` of the WheelPicker, which resolves to `*=WheelPickerWidth-100`
-- `"* Auto *"`: three wheels, the middle wheel's width is computed from the largest string in its items source.
+- `"* Auto *"`: three wheels, the middle wheel's width is computed from the largest string in its items source (if items source contains strings).